ZiRO-Bot/Z3R0/README.md

 - Channel manager commands
 - Reaction Role
 - Starboard
-- Slash command (Waiting for implementation)

 ### Pending Plan

 - i18n using gettext (Learning how gettext works)
+- Slash command (RIP dpy, have to design this myself for now)

 ### Scrapped Plan